wooorm/trigrams/readme.md

 ```

 A bit like `trigrams.top()`, but returns an array containing the top 300
-trigrams sorted from least occuring to most occurring.
+trigrams sorted from least occurring to most occurring.

 ## Data